thauber/skeleton/README.md

 It will be a tool for all ages.

-Files can be in 3 states, untracked, unstaged, staged
+Files can be in 4 states, untracked, unstaged, staged, committed.